hoodedfiji/Canadian-Experimental-Film-Preservation-Archive/docs/preservation-policy.md

 # Preservation Policy

-CEFPA prioritizes the long-term accessibility and integrity of digital moving image works.

-## Principles

-- Maintain original file integrity whenever possible
-- Record preservation metadata alongside descriptive metadata
-- Avoid destructive editing of master files
+CEFPA is an educational archive and does not store film files.
+It catalogs metadata only.

+The preservation goal of this project is to:

+- document Canadian film history
+- practice archival cataloging workflows
-- Document all preservation actions
+- simulate preservation thinking
-- Track digitization and format migration status

-This archive simulates institutional preservation workflows and is designed for educational and portfolio purposes.
+- explore metadata standards

+This archive functions as a research and learning tool, not a physical film repository.